 Flight to Israel, somewhere over Europe

 Travelling to Israel from the USA or Canada can be expensive.
-There are a limited number of airlines flying between the countries, from a limited range of cities (New York, Los Angeles, Philadelphia, Atlanta, and Toronto) with a limited range of airlines (EL AL, US Airways, United, Delta, and Air Canada).
+There are a limited number of airlines flying between the countries, from a limited range of cities, although these cities are increasing with new flight routes continuously being announced.
+Some cities include New York, Los Angeles, Las Vegas, Philadelphia, Atlanta, Chicago and Toronto) with a limited range of airlines (EL AL, US Airways, United, Delta, and Air Canada), read more for a full list of flights into Tel Aviv.
 For many people, this lack of choice means that instantly, they have to fly from their local airport to one of these hubs and then onto Israel.
+However, as more and more airlines announce flights and other airlines announce new routes, it is getting easier than ever to Israel cheaply.

 Fly to Israel via Europe